University of Sydney

 The Australian Government subsidises the tuition fee for this course.
 The remaining balance is paid by the student.
 Current University of Sydney fee information.

-Assumed knowledge: Depends on first-year subjects chosen.
+Assumed knowledge: Depends on majors or units of study chosen.

 Guaranteed selection rank: 95.00.
 A guide to guaranteed selection ranks.